 A Line-of-Duty disability is a physical or mental condition arising as a direct and proximate result of an accident sustained by you after becoming a participant in the Plan and while in the actual performance of your duties for the City without willful negligence on your part that totally and permanently prevents you from engaging in the duties for which you are employed.
-The determination of any Line-of-Duty disability will be made on medical evidence of at least two qualified physicians licensed to practice medicine in Tennessee and designated by the Board.
+The determination of any Line-of-Duty disability will be made on the medical evidence of at least two qualified physicians licensed to practice medicine in Tennessee, Mississippi and Arkansas and is designated by the Board.